 Marketing and Communications

-Other college staff members may be called upon to be a part of the ERT as technical experts or as otherwise needed.
+Other university staff members may be called upon to be a part of the ERT as technical experts or as otherwise needed.

 The general responsibilities for the organizations are outlined here.